open-mmlab/mmdeploy/docs/en/01-how-to-build/snpe.md

 └── rotated_object_detection
 ```

-Just `adb push` the executable file and .so to the device and execute.
+Just `adb push` the binary file and .so to the device and execute.